a-schaefers/themelios/README.md

 # Copy the kernels to /boot and avoid the issue.
 boot.loader.grub.copyKernels = true;

-# Ensure some safeguards are active that zfs uses to protect zfs pools.
+# Uncomment [on a working system] to ensure extra safeguards are active that zfs uses to protect zfs pools:
-boot.zfs.forceImportAll = false;
+#boot.zfs.forceImportAll = false;
-boot.zfs.forceImportRoot = false;
+#boot.zfs.forceImportRoot = false;
 }

 ```